 Whether your child or any family members have a problem with an upset stomach from the bumpy bus ride to your destination, or you touch or smell anything that could make you feel allergic.
 At this time, you want to make the sick family members feel better as quickly as possible.

-It’s always a good purpose to bring some over-the-counter medications to be ready when your family needs them while traveling.
-You can refer someone over-the-counter medications like this:
+It’s always good to bring some over-the-counter medications to be ready when your family needs them while traveling.
+Some of the basic family first aid items you should pak include:

 - Headache medicines